 Super Bowl: a Critical Moment for Online Gambling Operators

 Ramsey’s $1.1 billion estimate covers only traditional sports bets in the regulated U.S. market.
 The American Gaming Association (AGA) provides a much larger estimate, covering all forms of wagering, including illegal offshore bets, informal office pools, etc.

 By the AGA’s reckoning, 50.4 million, or 20% of U.S. adults, will bet on Super Bowl LVII in some fashion, with a total of 16 billion on the line.
 That would be a 61% increase in bettors and more than double the amount of wagering the organization projected last year.
 34% of NFL fans responding to the AGA’s survey said that access to legal sports betting has made the game more exciting for them.

 (Editor’s note: The AGA’s estimate for betting outside the regulated market is based on an online survey and should be taken with a grain of salt.
 However, its estimate for conventional betting with regulated operators is only slightly higher than Ramsey’s.)

 GeoComply, which provides geolocation services to the industry, also reports a rising activity level.
 The company processed about 550 million location checks during this year’s playoffs, up 50% from 2022.
 Last year, GeoComply processed 80 million such checks during the Super Bowl, a 226% increase from 2021.

 In part, that’s because the market itself has expanded.
-Since the last Super Bowl, Kansas, Maryland, and Ohio have launched online sports betting.
-About 44% of the U.S. population now has access to legal sports betting.
+Since the last Super Bowl, Kansas, Maryland, and Ohio have launched online sports betting, with about 44% of the U.S. population now having access to legal sports betting.
 Ohio alone is expected to provide a substantial boost Super Bowl LVII.
 Having launched just over a month ago on Jan 1, it quickly established itself among the top U.S. markets, with 11 million bets over the first two days.